BYU officially accepts invitation to join Big 12 Conference in 2023

 PROVO, Utah (ABC4) – It is official – Brigham Young University has officially accepted the invitation to join the Big 12 Conference.

-The Big 12 presidents unanimously voted to invite BYU, the University of Central Florida, the University of Cincinnati, and the University of Houston to join the Conference.
+The Big 12 presidents unanimously voted Friday morning to accept BYU, the University of Central Florida, the University of Cincinnati, and the University of Houston into the Conference.

 BYU will begin competing in the Big 12 in the 2023-24 season.